mdsimpson/swcampaign/docs/product-brief.md

 # Organization

-I am heading a committee to work on getting votes to dissolve the SWHOA.
+I am heading a committee to work on getting signed consent forms to dissolve the SWHOA.
 To try to get engagement from the membership,
 I plan to have committee members go door-to-door to talk to SWHOA members.

 # Needs

-1. I need to be able to assign houses for volunteers to canvas to engage SWHOA homeowner members to understand the situation and to vote.
+1. I need to be able to assign houses for volunteers to canvas to engage SWHOA homeowner members to understand the situation and to sign the consent form.
-2. I need help to track engagement with SWHOA members and progress toward getting 80% of votes.
+2. I need help to track engagement with SWHOA members and progress toward getting 80% of consents.